 Jessica Dennis, Science teacher, Island School

-I grew up in a very small town in Central Wisconsin.
-Due to family farming and parents who were avid gardeners, I have always had an interest in sustainability and fresh produce.
-My husband and I moved to Washington Island so I could live out my dream of being a science teacher at Washington Island School.
-I teach middle school and high school science in addition to third and fourth grade math.
-My husband and I have three little people and I look forward to working with them to develop a love for gardening and the outdoors.
-During my time with the school, I have developed a dream of being a part of developing a school forest.
-Recently, I’ve joined the Gathering Ground board to build a stronger connection between the grounds and our school; so far the students have loved every activity we’ve done!
+Jessica grew up in a very small town in Central Wisconsin.
+Due to family farming and parents who were avid gardeners, she has always had an interest in sustainability and fresh produce.
+She and her husband moved to Washington Island so she could live out her dream of being a science teacher at Washington Island School.
+She teaches middle school and high school science in addition to third and fourth grade math.
+Her husband and her have three little people and she looks forward to working with them to develop a love for gardening and the outdoors.
+During her time with the school, she have developed a dream of being a part of developing a school forest.
+As a Gathering Ground board member, she desires to build a stronger connection between the Grounds and our school.

 Margaret Foss, Educator at the Island School

 Margaret became a full-time, year-round island resident 40 years ago, when she married Kirby, a life-long islander.
 Together, Margaret and Kirby raised their daughter Lydia on the island, where Margaret taught in various capacities.
 Margaret is especially devoted to Gathering Ground because of its commitment to education and partnership with the Washington Island School.
 Now, with grandchildren also growing up here, she looks to maintain and grow the island’s long history of strong ties to preserving its beauty and bounty.
 Margaret is proud to be a member of Gathering Ground; an organization dedicated to sustainable practices intended to simultaneously protect and utilize what these beautiful lands offer, while continually studying, learning, and disseminating knowledge to the entire community.
 She hopes this work will benefit the island’s people, lands, and waters for many generations.